 by the 'simple view of reading', were accepted by the government.
 Now, even if *synthetic phonics is being taught in daily discrete lessons, expecting beginning readers, and those who are slow to learn to read using phonics, to use multi-cueing for word level decoding at other times in the school day such as in independent and group reading sessions, is a strong indicator that a teacher is continuing, perhaps unwittingly, to use mixed methods.

-In his blog post 'The Enemy Within', Gordon Askew describes what is happening in the majority of primary schools: ''Almost certainly the biggest issue of all in many schools around the country is that, although good practice and the new NC require that phonics is taught as 'the route to decoding print', this is not yet happening.
+In his blog post 'The Enemy Within', Gordon Askew describes what is happening with synthetic phonics teaching in the majority of primary schools eight years after the Rose report: ''Almost certainly the biggest issue of all in many schools around the country is that, although good practice and the new NC require that phonics is taught as 'the route to decoding print', this is not yet happening.
 Many (I would say most) schools that are teaching a discrete phonics session, even those teaching it very well, continue to encourage multi-cueing when children are practising their reading or applying it at other times in the school day.
 This means that the benefits of the phonics teaching are seriously diluted and even countered.
 Phonics does not become the habituated prime strategy and dependence on alternative, unreliable strategies is perpetuated.
 This will never raise standards in the way that true systematic synthetic phonics teaching indubitably can.
 To evaluate phonics on the basis of such bad practice is a nonsense.
 It is like evaluating vegetarianism on the basis of a sample who eat a vegetarian breakfast but then eat a diet including meat for the rest of the day''

 X The Enemy Within: